 The PowerBook 100, 140 and 170 were all released, and it was this line that was the first indication of what the future of what Apple laptops were to look like.
 This product was manufactured by Sony for Apple where they create a low end, mid-range and high-end laptop.

 1993 – 2000: New Frontiers and Strides in Innovation

 In 1993, the ‘pocket computer’, Newton Message Pad, hit the market, marking the advent of the Personal Digital Assistant (PDA) era.

 The following year, Apple made a brief venture into the digital camera market with the Apple QuickTake 100, a product designed by Kodak.

 1998- iMac G3

-The iMac G3 was the computer which really put Apple on the map and made it the household name we know today.
+The iMac G3, launched in 1998, made Apple a household name and really put Apple on the map.
+This device, with its affordable price point and internet access, made technology accessible to a larger audience.
 This was the first Apple computer aimed at the lower end of the market with internet access and had a 56kb modem.

 2000- Cinema Display